Zhao-Lab-UW-DHO/AdaptFM/README.md

 You can download the entire dataset at once by removing the 'allow_patterns' line completely. **However, note that the repo is over 100GB so ensure you have enough space before downloading**

+You can then test AdaptFM using this [demo script](https://github.com/Zhao-Lab-UW-DHO/AdaptFM/blob/AdaptFM/docs/Testing_AdaptFM.md)

 ```bash
 conda activate AdaptFM
 pip install huggingface_hub